ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 With each of these approaches, doctors consider a variety of factors, such as age, kidney function, and other existing health problems.

-Research studies are underway to see if additional medications, such as PARP inhibitors, should be used.
-Several studies have evaluated whether adding bevacizumab (Avastin), which is an anti-vascular or “blood vessel growth blocking” antibody, to standard chemotherapy following initial surgery is helpful.
-In general, bevacizumab used for ovarian cancer has prolonged the time in some patients before the cancer returns; see Latest Research.
+Research studies are underway to see if additional medications, such as PARP inhibitors (see “Targeted therapy” above), should be used.
+Several studies have evaluated whether adding bevacizumab (Avastin), which is a targeted therapy that stops blood vessel growth, to standard chemotherapy following initial surgery is helpful.
+In general, bevacizumab used for ovarian/fallopian tube cancer has prolonged the time before the cancer returns in some patients.

 Neoadjuvant chemotherapy is chemotherapy that is given before surgery.
 It is done to reduce the size of a tumor before surgery.
-It will usually follow a biopsy so the doctors can determine where the tumor began.
-This type of chemotherapy is usually given for 3 to 4 cycles before considering surgery, called interval surgery.
-Similar to adjuvant chemotherapy (see above), this treatment usually consists of carboplatin (Paraplatin) given with paclitaxel (Taxol) or docetaxel (Docefrez, Taxotere) intravenously, which is through the vein.
-Typically, the treatment cycle is to give these drugs every 3 weeks.
-Studies suggest a weekly schedule for the paclitaxel.
+It is usually started after a biopsy, so the doctors can determine where the tumor began.
+Neoadjuvant chemotherapy is usually given for 3 to 4 cycles before considering surgery, called interval surgery.
+Similar to adjuvant chemotherapy (see above), this treatment usually consists of carboplatin given intravenously with paclitaxel or docetaxel.
+The typical treatment cycle is to give these drugs every 3 weeks.
 Talk with your doctor about which scheduling option is best for your treatment plan.

-In August 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy for women with newly diagnosed, advanced ovarian cancer.
+In August 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy for women with newly diagnosed, advanced ovarian/fallopian tube cancer.
 Listen to a podcast about what this treatment guideline means for patients.

-Recurrence chemotherapy.
-This is done to treat the cancer if it comes back, called a recurrence.
+Chemotherapy is used to treat cancer recurrence.
 A primary goal of the treatment of recurrent disease is to reduce or prevent symptoms of the disease while keeping the side effects of treatment to a minimum.
-Treatment for women with recurrent disease is generally categorized based on the time since her last treatment using a platinum chemotherapy drug.
-Platinum chemotherapy drugs include carboplatin and cisplatin.
-Researchers are working to see if surgery is an effective option for certain patients with recurrent disease, and this should be discussed with your gynecologic oncologist.
+Treatment for women with recurrent disease is generally based on the time since her last treatment using a platinum chemotherapy drug.
+Platinum chemotherapy drugs include carboplatin and cisplatin (Platinol).
+There is also evidence that surgery may be an effective option for certain patients with recurrent disease, and this should be discussed with your gynecologic oncologist.

-Platinum-sensitive disease: If the cancer returns more than 6 months after platinum chemotherapy, doctors call it “platinum-sensitive.”
-If it returns to one specific spot, additional surgery may be beneficial.
+Platinum-sensitive disease.
+If the cancer returns more than 6 months after platinum chemotherapy, doctors call it “platinum sensitive.”
+If it is localized, additional surgery may be beneficial.
 You can discuss this with your doctor.
-Surgery is usually considered only if the time period following chemotherapy has been at least 12 months.
-If the cancer comes back to more than one place in the body, chemotherapy is the appropriate next step.
-For patients with platinum sensitive disease, clinical trials suggest there is benefit to using carboplatin again intravenously and combining it with liposomal doxorubicin (Doxil), paclitaxel (Taxol), or gemcitabine (Gemzar).
+Surgery is usually considered only if the time following chemotherapy has been 1 year or longer.
+If the cancer comes back to more than 1 place in the body, chemotherapy is the appropriate next step.
+For patients with platinum-sensitive disease, clinical trials suggest using IV carboplatin and combining it with liposomal doxorubicin (Doxil), paclitaxel, or gemcitabine (Gemzar) may be beneficial.

-A clinical trial evaluated adding bevacizumab to the gemcitabine and carboplatin combination.
-This extended the time before the disease came back but did not change the overall survival rate.
+A clinical trial evaluated adding bevacizumab (see “Targeted therapy,” below) to the gemcitabine and carboplatin combination.
+This extended the time before the disease came back but did not change how long patients lived.
 You should discuss the risks and possible benefits of this approach with your doctor.

-Platinum-resistant disease: If the cancer returns in less than 6 months following platinum chemotherapy, doctors call it “platinum resistant.”
-In general, the choice of chemotherapy at this point is selected from a variety of medications that have all shown similar ability to shrink cancer.
+Platinum-resistant disease.
+If the cancer returns in less than 6 months after platinum chemotherapy, doctors call it “platinum-resistant.”
+In general, the next chemotherapy is selected from a variety of medications that have all shown similar ability to shrink cancer.
 Doctors choose them based on possible side effects and preference based on schedule of dosing.
 These medications may include, but are not limited to: